WoofGrrrr/file-system-broker/README.md

 <br>

-####  getFileSystemPathName - Returns the full pathName of the system directory on which this API operates.
+####  getFileSystemPathName - Returns the full pathName of the directory that this API uses for the calling extension.

     command message: { "Command": { "command": "getFileSystemPathName" } }